theimowski/master-thesis/docs/section-paradigms.md

 >> *"Favor object composition over class inheritance."*

-**Polymorphism** is a concept that in object-oriented approach relies mainly on inheritance.
+**Polymorphism** is a concept that in OOP approach relies mainly on inheritance.
 "Poly" standing for "many" and "morphism", which can be thought of "form" ("morphism" has its formal definition in category theory, however it is not covered by the thesis), describe the ability to treat objects of different classes in unified way.
-In object-oriented software this is usually achieved by deriving behavior (and data) from a base class, which enables to refer to an object of specific type with more general, base class type.
+In OOP software this is usually achieved by deriving behavior (and data) from a base class, which enables to refer to an object of specific type with more general, base class type.
 The ability of polymorphism is therefore enforced by specific class hierarchies.
 The polymorphism concept relying on class hierarchies is known as ad hoc polymorphism {{{strachey2000fundamental}}}.
-Section {{FUNCTIONAL PROGRAMMING IN INDUSTRY}} mentions also parametric polymorphism which is to some extent available in a few object-oriented languages.
+Section {{FUNCTIONAL PROGRAMMING IN INDUSTRY}} mentions also parametric polymorphism which is to some extent available in a few OOP languages.

 **Abstraction** is closely related to polymorphism, and allows to treat referenced objects as if they were of the most possible general type, while in runtime they appear to be an instance of a very specific class.
 Abstraction enables better testability of code, as well as late binding, which can be used for the purpose of inversion of control (IOC).
-As stated above, when not cautious, abstraction can be easily spoiled in object-oriented programming by overridden behavior or leaking internals of an object.
+As stated above, when not cautious, abstraction can be easily spoiled in OOP by overridden behavior or leaking internals of an object.

-Many other principles and design patterns apply to object-oriented programming.
+Many other principles and design patterns apply to OOP.
 With the SOLID acronym, Martin {{{martin2003agile}}} presents set of five principles to keep software maintainable.
-Multiple design patterns described in the famous Design Patterns book {{{gamma1994design}}} demonstrate common approaches that address cross cutting concerns in object-oriented software.
+Multiple design patterns described in the famous Design Patterns book {{{gamma1994design}}} demonstrate common approaches that address cross cutting concerns in OOP software.
 While it is certainly a good thing that such patterns are established for software engineers to follow, majority of them tend to be quite cumbersome, hence utilizing them cause code complexity to grow rapidly.
-Many of the standardized object-oriented patterns seem to solve problems that the programming paradigm introduced itself in the first place.
+Many of the standardized OOP patterns seem to solve problems that the programming paradigm introduced itself in the first place.

 ### Referential opacity